kishlayjeet/Twitter-Data-Pipeline-using-Airflow-and-AWS-S3/README.md

 ![Airflow Server](https://imgur.com/RM9bEZb.png)

-2. Login to Airflow through your browser on the default `8080` port.
+2. Access Airflow through your browser using the default `8080` port.

-3. In the Airflow UI, turn on the `twitter_data_pipeline` DAG.
+3. In the Airflow UI, enable the `twitter_data_pipeline` DAG.

 4. The pipeline will run on the schedule defined in the DAG and load the data into the specified S3 bucket in CSV format.

-Example:-
+Example output:

 | user     | username  | text                                            | like_count | reply_count | retweet_count | created_at                |
 | :------- | :-------- | :---------------------------------------------- | :--------- | :---------- | :------------ | :------------------------ |